icing/blog/curl-all-ends-well.md

-# All's well that ends well - curl edition
+# All's well that ends well

 In the upcoming [curl](https://curl.se) 8.9.0 release, we gave some love to ending connections in a better way.
 What does that mean?
 Will it affect you?
 Let's start with the End.

 ### The End of a Connection

-For most transfers curl establishes a TCP connection to a server (I disregard UDP in this blog).
+For almost all transfers curl establishes a connection to a server.
 At some time, the connection will need to be closed again.
 There are several ways this is triggered:

 - the server closes
 - there was a network error while sending/receiving